LiveRamp/hank-go/README.md

 4) If no connection is available, the query fails.
 Otherwise the client attempts to query the selected server, respecting time out settings.

 **Note: Various query options will affect query latency.
 The client is asynchronous and threadsafe - it is okay for multiple go routines to be using the same client at the same time.**

-A quick example of how to use the client can be seen [here](https://github.com/LiveRamp/hank-go/blob/update_readme/main/simple_query_script.go).